bcomnes/old-bret.io/_posts/2013-06-28-indiewebcamp-2013-roundup.md

 I myself, am sitting on a pile of data at home, unsatisfied with how its stored and accessed.
 This sounds like it has a huge potential for providing some satisfaction to my data problem.

+*Update: A video has surfaced of basically what we saw during the conference!
+[Check it out](2013/07/02/camlistore-intro-status-update/).

 ## [Smallest-Federated-Wiki](http://fed.wiki.org/welcome-visitors.html)